mmerlyn/tomato-prices/README.md

-# Analysis of Tomato Prices in Karnataka
+# 🍅 Analysis of Tomato Prices in Karnataka

-## 📈 A tool that predicts the prices of tomato crops in Karnataka based on market conditions

 This project analyzes tomato prices in Karnataka from 2016 to 2018 and forecasts future prices using a machine learning model.
-The motivation comes from the challenges faced by farmers when market prices drop so low that harvesting becomes unprofitable.
+The aim is to help farmers make informed decisions about crop planning and sales based on historical pricing patterns and supply trends.

 [🌐 Demo](https://drive.google.com/file/d/15CCHZwvlRhmBjlY5jUqNidPYYGhNCo3c/view?usp=sharing)

-### Problem Statement
+## 💡 Motivation & Impact

 Analysis of tomato prices in Karnataka from 2016 to 2018/4